 All of the courses at the University, whether online or on campus, are taught by the same high-quality faculty members.
 There’s no distinction on your diploma that you completed courses online.

-The coursework option does not contain research or thesis requirements and instead fills the credit requirement with additional coursework.
+The coursework track does not contain research or thesis requirements and instead fills the credit requirement with additional coursework.
 This track is ideal for students pursuing a Master’s degree for the advantage of enrolling in additional upper-level coursework.